os-guy-original/my_galaxy_a26_journey/HOW_TO_ROOT.md

 ## KernelSU-Next
 > [!IMPORTANT]
 > The method used below is to install a GKI (Generic Kernel Image).
+>
+> The method shown below worked fine on this device, and it's the recommended way for fixing Play Integrity.

 - You need a GSI installed on your system.
 This method does and will not work on OneUI.
 [See how](HOW_TO_GSI.md).
 - You need to grab the `Anykernel3` version that matches your current kernel.
 Here are the [releases](https://github.com/WildKernels/GKI_KernelSU_SUSFS/releases).
 Grab one from a release that is **NOT** a testing one.